 Event Spaces The Museum offers a variety of event spaces during or after-hours, indoor or outdoor, for occasions of all sizes.
 The in-house caterer is available to create customized menus and immersive experiences can be scheduled as part of any event.
 Spaces available for event rental are below.
-Event space opportunities will follow current COVID-19 health and safety guidelines.
-The Army Historical Foundation special event staff can provide the most up to date information.
 Lobby The welcoming, brightly lit 8,600 sq. ft.
 Lobby is available for after-hours events of up to 450 people standing, or 350 for a seated, plated event.
 Veterans' Hall A multi-functional, dedicated event space, perfect for reunions, dinners, luncheons, and more.
 A 5' x 5' Video Wall, built in sound system and cameras with audio and video conferencing system is available.
 Seats 160 for a seated event, or 270 standing, and an adjacent pre-function area can be used for overflow.
 Medal of Honor Garden The beautifully landscaped rooftop garden offers stunning views of the Museum campus for evening ceremonies or receptions for up to 270 guests.
 Outdoor Event Space The largest of the exterior spaces, the lawn of the outdoor event space can be tented or staged for events of well over one thousand people.

 Explore More Whether you are planning a promotion ceremony reception, gala banquet, board meeting, birthday, or training workshop, the National Museum of the U.S. Army will be a unique setting for your event.
 The Museum offers a variety of daytime or after-hours, indoor or outdoor, spaces for events of all sizes.
-For a closer look, visit armyhistory.org/special-events
+For a closer look, visit armyhistory.org/special-events ABOUT US ŧ